koptelovmax/gaussianprocess/track.md

 ### What next
 - Continue reimplementation in Python what I made in Matlab
 - Understand the model
 - Learn MAP
 - Learn optimization processes

+## 03.05.16
+### What has done
+- Reimplementation of Multivariate Gaussian distribution in Python using build-in pdf function

+### Why
+- I should use Python to rewrite the Matlab code

+### What has learned
+- Array operations in Python using Numpy
+- How to use build-in function for Multivariate Gaussian distribution

+### What next
+- Multivariate Gaussian distribution in Python using my own pdf function
+- Understand the model
+- Learn MAP
+- Learn optimization processes